SIholin/ubilocation-server/README.md

 Easiest way to get a development server running is to use docker-compose.
 Before running necessary properties files must be created.

-To achieve this you can use from projects root a [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/createProperties.sh) with command `./scripts/createProperties.sh` and another [bash script](https://github.com/ubikampus/Bluetooth-Location-Server/blob/master/scripts/createSignConfig.sh) with command `./scripts/createSignConfig.sh` to automatically create all the needed properties and give them a default value that can be used directly or changed if wanted.
+To achieve this you can use from projects root a [bash script](https://github.com/ubikampus/Bluetooth-location-server/blob/master/scripts/masterScript.sh) with command `./scripts/masterScript.sh` to automatically create all the needed properties and give them a default value that can be used directly or changed if wanted.

 Last you must create or copy the file and maybe rename the file that contains the public key.
 Because in default it is excepted to be inside `config` folder as `PublicKeyForObserverConfig.txt`.